Only 6″ away from the gutter but planned of course. ():>)

 @20″ OD, these are the largest I’ve ever used.
 Rebar remains are from the foundation footings.

 Curing shelter from the inevitable rain.
-We’re in the Atlantic here, hear?
+We’re at the Atlantic here, hear?

 Many thanks to the rain for compacting my hand back-filling.
 Blessings to an always an abundant Universe.